lorawoodford/api-training/README.md

 ### How do I _run_ these?
 This is a subtly different question from the above.
 This section gives practical advice for how to run these scripts, though it still raises more questions than answers.
-The first thing you need to know is what operating system (OS) you are using, and what OS architecture underlies the system you want to communicate to.
-So for example, ArchivesSpace is Linux-based, and Windows cannot communicate directly with a Linux-based app, but OS X (Macs) can.
+The first thing you need to know is what operating system (OS) you are using to execute these scripts.
+The Mac (or Linux, for that matter) terminal is a command line interface that allows for nearly full control of the Unix-based Mac (or Linux) operating system; conversely, the Windows command prompt (that thing you get when you type "Run > cmd.exe") is essentially just an extension of the old text-based MS DOS operating system and is more limited in what it can do natively.
+To help even the playing field a bit, we recommend using CygWin, an application that allows you to utilize a Unix-like terminal on a Windows machine.

 * *All users*